Sebaristoteles/otree_in_one_docker/README.md

 	- files: you need the typical files as in the folder following the link above
 	- folders: you need the folders "_static" and "_templates" and one of the example-folders with its content
 3. get your oTree-app folder ready
-	a) easy: name your oTree-app folder "otree" (placed in the same folder as the files from this github project)
+	a) easy: name your oTree-app folder "otree_docker" (placed in the same folder as the files from this github project)
 	b) open the Dockerfile and change "ENV OTREE_APP_FOLDER=..." to the name for your otree app folder (e.g. "my_app")
 - in the Dockerfile you can optionally change other ENV variables that all relate to postgres (more notes in Dockerfile)
 - in the Dockerfile you can optionally change the port that the otree prodserver will listen to later